A Brief History of Iceland

 Therefore in 1262, an agreement called the Ancient Covenant was accepted by the Althing.
 The Icelanders agreed to pay a tax of woolen cloth each year.
 In return, the king promised to uphold law and order in Iceland.
 He also replaced the Godar with royal officials.
 In 1280 a new constitution was drawn up.
 The Althing continued to meet but its decisions had to be ratified by the king.
 Furthermore, the king appointed a governor and 12 local sheriffs to rule.
 Meanwhile, slavery slowly died out in Iceland.

-The 14th and early 15th centuries troubled years for Iceland.
+The 14th and early 15th centuries were troubled years for Iceland.
 In the early 14th century, the climate grew colder.
 Then in 1402-03, the Black Death struck Iceland and the population was devastated.

 However, prosperity returned in the 15th century.
 At that time there was a big demand in Europe for Icelandic cod and Iceland grew rich because of the fishing industry.
 Icelanders traded with the English and with the Germans.
 (At that time there was no single German nation but German ports were joined together in a federation called the Hanseatic League).